-- 1. Select the Tiles icon () and then select the All Application menu icon (). - 2.
-In the All Applications menu header, select Border Color to open the color options menu. - 3.
+- 1. Select the Tiles icon (!!) and then select the All Applications Menu icon (!!). - 2.
+In the All Applications menu header, select Border Color. - 3.
 Select Blue, White, or Yellow.
-The border of any selected tile is now highlighted in the chosen color.
+The border of any selected tile is highlighted in the chosen color.